sib-swiss/containers-snakemake-training/docs/course_material/day2/6_debugging_snakemake.md

 1. Prepare to run:
     1. Read all the rule definitions from the Snakefile
-1. Resolve the DAG (happens when Snakemake says ‘Building DAG of jobs’):
+1. Resolve the DAG (happens when Snakemake says 'Building DAG of jobs'):
     1. Check what output(s) are required
     1. Look for matching input(s) by looking at the outputs of all the rules
-    1. Fill in the wildcards to determine the exact input(s) of the matching rule(s)
+    1. Fill in the `wildcards` to determine the exact input(s) of the matching rule(s)
     1. Check whether this(these) input(s) is(are) available; if not, repeat Step 2 until everything is resolved
 1. Run:
     1. If needed, create the output(s) folder path